Flag of Ukraine

 🤖/file/filter directs files to different encoding Steps based on your conditions.

-Think of this Robot as your if/else checks to construct advanced file conversion workflows and to not convert certain files that your users uploaded depending on their metadata.
+Think of this Robot as an if/else condition for building advanced file conversion workflows.
+With it, you can filter and direct certain uploaded files depending on their metadata.

 The Robot has two modes of operation:

-Passing JavaScript allows you to implement logic as complex as you wish, however is slower than combining Arrays of conditions, and will be charged for per invocation via 🤖/script/run.
+Passing JavaScript allows you to implement logic as complex as you wish, however it’s slower than combining arrays of conditions, and will be charged for per invocation via 🤖/script/run.

 Conditions as arrays